ytl0623/SDKOpenGLES/readme.md

 # Depth Buffer Sample GPU
-This sample is designed to use depth buffer and create an effect on GPU .
+This sample is designed to use depth buffer and create an effect on GPU.
 It draws cube and vertical plane with overlapping depth.Animation is created using matrices which allows the objects to rotate.
 This is available in both versions X11 and FBDEV.

 ![alt text](https://github.com/Xilinx/SDKOpenGLES/blob/master/Alpha_DepthSample/Depth.png)